amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 It's infuriating that there are small time game developers out there that take advantage of their own like this.
-But that's the nature of the situation, and giving that all my future works will be propritery with copyrights owned soley by the creators.
+But that's the nature of the situation, and giving that all my future works will be proprietary with copyrights owned soley by the creators.

 **Day 402 - Aug 11, 2014: One Million Downloads in Seven Days**